mansour-ahmed/mansour.blog/static/content/posts/gridsome-tutorial/gridsome-tutorial.md

 These changes tell Gridsome that you would like to make use of the plugin @gridsome/source-filesystem and the remark transformer.

 Note that the plugin options sets up the routes of every post based the slug value in the markdown file.
-For example, a post with a slug `the-best-post` will have the route `/the-best-post`
+For example, a post with a slug `the-best-post` will have the route `/the-best-post`.

-Also It defines which template to use, in this case the tempalte is `Post`
+Also it defines which template to use, in this case the tempalte is `Post`.

-Next you will need to create the template inside `templates/Post.vue`
+Next you will need to create the template inside `templates/Post.vue`.

 The initial template can be something like this: